etwk/blog/content/lists/books.md

 - [ ] An Immense World: How Animal Senses Reveal the Hidden Realms Around Us #must
 - [ ] Fearfully and Wonderfully: The Marvel of Bearing God's Image #must
 - [ ] Adventures in Volcanoland: What Volcanoes Tell Us About the World and Ourselves
+- [ ] Across the Bridge: Understanding the Origin of the Vertebrates #must
+- [ ] Brains Through Time: A Natural History of Vertebrates
+- [ ] The Accidental Species: Misunderstandings of Human Evolution
+- [ ] Biology as Ideology: The Doctrine of DNA
+- Stuart Firestein
+	- [ ] Failure: Why Science Is So Successful
+	- [ ] Ignorance: How It Drives Science
+- [ ] The Blank Slate: The Modern Denial of Human Nature #must
+- [ ] Surfing Uncertainty: Prediction, Action, and the Embodied Mind
+- [ ] What Makes Biology Unique?: Considerations on the Autonomy of a Scientific Discipline
+- [ ] Catching Fire: How Cooking Made Us Human #must

 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future